Callback Functions

 Arguments

-$integerInputs A list of integers to be provided to the external callback function.
+$integerInputs An array of integers to be provided to the external callback function.
+The length of the integer array must not exceed 100.

-$realInputs A list of reals to be provided to the external callback function.
+$realInputs An array of reals to be provided to the external callback function.
+The length of the real array must not exceed 100.

-$stringInputs A list of strings to be provided to the external callback function.
+$stringInputs An array of strings to be provided to the external callback function.
+The length of the string array must not exceed 100.

-ref $integerOutputs A list of integers returned from the external callback function.
+ref $integerOutputs An array of integers returned from the external callback function.
+The length of the integer array will not exceed 100.

-ref $realOutputs A list of reals returned from the external callback function.
+ref $realOutputs An array of reals returned from the external callback function.
+The length of the real array will not exceed 100.

-ref $stringOutputs A list of strings returned from the external callback function.
+ref $stringOutputs An array of strings returned from the external callback function.
+The length of the string array will not exceed 100.

 Callback Functions